EOSIO/spec-repo/eep-draft_subjective_data.md

 ## Simple Summary
 <!--"If you can't explain it simply, you don't understand it well enough."
 Provide a simplified and layman-accessible explanation of the EEP.-->

 Give contracts access to subjective data.
-This includes NET and CPU charges for the current transaction, wall-clock time, and a random number generator.
+This includes CPU charges for the current transaction, wall-clock time, and a random number generator.

 ## Abstract
 <!--A short (~200 word) description of the technical issue being addressed.-->

-Contracts don't have access to subjective data. e.g. they can't examine NET and CPU costs.
+Contracts don't have access to subjective data. e.g. they can't examine CPU costs.
 They don't have access to wall-clock time.
 They don't have access to an unpredictable entropy source.
 They could, if the BP recorded all subjective data it passed to the contracts.